ayaabusoud/countries-website/README.md

 ## Usage
 - Search: Use the search bar to find countries by name.
-- Filters: Filter countries by region using the dropdown menu.
+- Filters: Filter countries by region or by favourites using the dropdown menu.
 - Country Details: Click on a country card to view detailed information.
 - Favorites: Add countries to your favorites list by holding a card and dropping it in the favorites section or by clicking on the star button.